ipfs/specs/protocol/README.md

 - any datastructure can be modelled and distributed
 - (todo: list more)

-IPFS is a stack of network protocols that organize agent networks that create, publish, distribute, serve, and download merkledags.
+IPFS is a stack of network protocols that organize agent networks to create, publish, distribute, serve, and download merkledags.
 It is the authenticated, decentralized, permanent web.

 ## Nodes and Network Model